logicalclocks/logicalclocks.github.io/docs/user_guides/projects/git/configure_git_provider.md

     The feature is currently in Beta and will be improved in the upcoming releases.

 !!! notice "Token permissions"
     The token permissions should grant access to public and private repositories including read and write access to code and commit statuses.
+    If you are cloning a forked private repository using the new fine-grained GitHub personal tokens, make sure that the fine-grained GitHub personal access tokens are enabled in the organisation.

 ## UI